 - Frozen shoulder

-*We typically require a recent x-ray of the shoulder prior to this procedure.
+*We advise a recent x-ray of the shoulder prior to this procedure.
 We can organise if this has not already been done.